Milford SF Writers Conference

 Held at Trigonos, Nantlle, North Wales

 Milford is an annual SF (that speculative fiction) week held in the UK, usually in September, during which authors get together to critique each other's submitted stories and generally to workshop SF writing ideas.
 Speculative Fiction covers science fiction, fantasy, horror, and all those hard-to-define sub-genres such as alternate histories, magical realism and slipstream.
-To find out more click here.
 To join us at Milford you have to have been published - just one story is the minimum requirement, though many people who come have had multiple stories and/or novels published.

 Milford Rules